oracle/opengrok/Per-project-configuration.md

 ## Setup

-The setting of per-project tunables is done in read-only configuration file (passed to the indexer using the `-R` option).
+The setting of per-project tunables is done in read-only configuration file (see https://github.com/OpenGrok/OpenGrok/wiki/Read-only-configuration).
 The file can look like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>